biicode/docs/c++/examples/opencv.rst

    :language: cpp
    :linenos:

-Next, we'll use the the object detection example.
+Next, we'll use the object detection example.
 It uses a CascadeClasifier class and a xml file with the algorithm to detect faces.

 **mainface.cpp**